-- (25-1) Define each of the following terms: - a.
+(21-1) Define each of the following terms:

+- a.
 Synergy; merger - b.
 Horizontal merger; vertical merger; congeneric merger; conglomerate merger - c.
 Friendly merger; hostile merger; defensive merger; tender offer; target company; breakup value; acquiring company - d.
 Operating merger; financial merger - e.
 Adjusted present value (APV) model - f.
 Free cash flow to equity - g.
 Purchase accounting - h.
-White knight; poison pill; golden parachute; proxy fight - i.
+White knight; proxy fight - i.
 Joint venture; corporate alliance - j.
 Divestiture; spin-off; leveraged buyout (LBO) - k.
 Holding company; operating company; parent company - l.
-Arbitrage; risk arbitrage - (25-2) Four economic classifications of mergers are (1) horizontal, (2) vertical, (3) conglomerate, and (4) congeneric.
-Explain the significance of these terms in merger analysis with regard to (a) the likelihood of governmental intervention and (b) possibilities for operating synergy. - (25-3) Firm A wants to acquire Firm B. Firm B's management agrees that the merger is a good idea.
-Might a tender offer be used? - (25-4) Distinguish between operating mergers and financial mergers. - (25-5) Distinguish between the APV, FCFE, and corporate valuation models.
+Arbitrage; risk arbitrage - (21-2) Four economic classifications of mergers are (1) horizontal, (2) vertical, (3) conglomerate, and (4) congeneric.
+Explain the significance of these terms in merger analysis with regard to (a) the likelihood of governmental intervention and (b) possibilities for operating synergy. - (21-3) Firm A wants to acquire Firm B. Firm B's management agrees that the merger is a good idea.
+Might a tender offer be used? - (21-4) Distinguish between operating mergers and financial mergers. - (21-5) Distinguish between the APV, FCFE, and corporate valuation models.

+Self-Test Problem

-Self-Test Problem Solution Appears in Appendix A
+Solution Appears in Appendix A

+(ST-1) Valuation

-(ST-1) Green Mountain Breweries is considering an acquisition of Ritta Markets.
-Ritta currently has a cost of equity of 10%; 25% of its financing is in the form of 6% debt, the rest in common equity.
+Red Valley Breweries is considering an acquisition of Flagg Markets.
+Flagg currently has a cost of equity of 10%; 25% of its financing is in the form of 6% debt, and the rest is in common equity.
 Its federal-plus-state tax rate is 40%.
-After the acquisition,

-Green Mountain expects Ritta to have the following FCFs and interest payments for the next 3 years (in millions):
+After the acquisition, Red Valley expects Flagg to have the following FCFs and interest payments for the next 3 years (in millions):